pytorch/serve/examples/large_models/deepspeed/opt/Readme.md

 # Loading large Huggingface models on Multiple GPUs

-This document briefs on serving large HG models with limited resource using deepspeed.
+This document briefs on serving large HG models on multiple GPUs using deepspeed.
+To speed up TorchServe regression test, facebook/opt-350m is used in this example.
+User can choose larger model such as facebook/opt-6.7b.

 ### Step 1: Download model